casework/CASE-Implementation-Volatility/README.md

 _Read the [CASE Wiki tab](https://github.com/casework/CASE/wiki) to learn **everything** you need to know about the Cyber-investigation Analysis Standard Expression (CASE) ontology._
 _For learning about the Unified Cyber Ontology, CASE's parent, see [UCO](https://github.com/ucoProject/UCO)._

-# Proof-of-Concept CASE Volatility Plugins
+# Implementation of CASE into Volatility Plugins

 ### Development Status: Alpha